Internship in Biological Science Course Information

-An internship guide is available and includes more information around the requirements of the course, roles of the various individuals involved in the course and a FAQ section.
+An internship guide is available and includes more information about the requirements of the course, the roles of the various individuals involved in the course, and a FAQ section.

-A short handout is available for student to share with prospective external organizations and the external supervisor.
+A short handout is available for students to share with prospective external organizations and the external supervisor.

-The College of Biological Science (CBS) does not place students in internship positions however we have been fortune to have been contacted by a number of organizations who are looking for students.
+The College of Biological Science (CBS) does not place students in internship positions however we have been fortunate to have been contacted by a number of organizations that are looking for students.
 Below are descriptions of positions that organizations are currently recruiting students for.
 Students are responsible for applying directly to the organizations for the various positions.
-Selection of candidates is done by the organization itself and is independent of CBS and the University of Guelph.
+The selection of candidates is done by the organization itself and is independent of CBS and the University of Guelph.